W0lfan/starblast-mod-example/README.md

 *Alright...and now i can test it??*

-*Be careful, be careful.
-After the code you pasted, write this:*
+***Be careful, be careful.
+After the code you pasted, write this:***

 ```
 var ships = []
 ```

-*You can obviously changethe variable name, but then you will have to be careful about what you write in the `this.options` part...but we're not at this right now.*
+***You can obviously change the variable name, but then you will have to be careful about what you write in the `this.options` part...but we're not at this right now.***

 *That's all i have to do?*

 *No. Listen to Wolfan:*

 **So.
 Now, we created a variable which will store the informations of the ships the mod will have in.
 There is two methods to "put the ships" in this variable: